Update Currency Exchange Rates

 Currency Amount = Amount / Exchange Rate Amount * Relational Exch.
 Rate Amount

-The adjustment exchange rate amount or relational adjustment exchange rate amount will be used to update all open bank, receivables, or payables transactions.
+The adjustment exchange rate amount, or the relational adjustment exchange rate amount, update all open bank, receivables, or payables transactions.

 The actual currency rate will be calculated using this formula:

 Currency Amount = Amount / Adjustment Exch.
 Rate Amount * Relational Adjmt Exch.
 Rate Amt

 Because exchange rates fluctuate constantly, you must adjust other currency equivalents periodically.
 If you don't, amounts you converted from foreign (or other) currencies and posted to the general ledger in local currency can be incorrect.
 Also, you must update daily entries posted before you enter a daily exchange rate.

 Use the Adjust Exchange Rates batch job to manually adjust the exchange rates for posted customer, vendor, and bank account entries.
 The batch job can also update other reporting currency amounts on G/L entries.

 You can use a service to update exchange rates in the system automatically.
 For more information, see To set up a currency exchange rate service.
 However, this does not adjust exchange rates on already posted transactions.
 To update exchange rates on posted entries, use the Adjust Exchange Rates batch job.